Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        **Firmware ACPI Control Structure**

        It is unlikely that this table will be terribly useful.
-If it is provided, the Global Lock will NOT be used since it is not part of the hardware reduced profile, and only 64-bit address fields will be considered valid.
+If it is provided, the woke Global Lock will NOT be used since it is not part of the woke hardware reduced profile, and only 64-bit address fields will be considered valid.

 FADT   Section 5.2.9 (signature == "FACP")